Niki-023/Uber_NYC_Analysis/README.md

 Due to size limits, the dataset is not included in this repository.
-You can download it from Kaggle and place the CSV files inside the `Datasets/` folder to run the notebook.
+You can download it from Kaggle and place the CSV files inside the `data/` folder to run the notebook.

+Note: The `data/` folder is included with a `.gitkeep` file to preserve the folder structure.
+Please download the dataset from Kaggle and place the CSV files inside the `data/` folder to run the notebook.

 - **Tools**: Jupyter Notebook, Python (Pandas, Matplotlib, Seaborn).